-Juhayna prohibits all forms of harassment and discrimination on the basis of disability, age, gender, ethnic origin, or religion, and other distinguishing factors.
-The policy facilitates the enforcement of such measures among the various functions bodies within the Group and applies to all employees within it.
+Juhayna prohibits all forms of harassment and discrimination on the basis of disability, age, gender, ethnic origin, or religion, as well as any other distinguishing factors.
+The policy facilitates the enforcement of such measures among the various functions within the group and applies to all employees within it.
 It stands on three main pillars, namely: